 Radha Ravi Shames Nayanthara With His 'Sleeps Around' Remark: Vignesh Shivn, Vishal And Others React

-Veteran actor Radha Ravi, one of the most controversial names in Kollywood, recently left fans in a state of shock when he 'slut-shamed' actress Nayanthara during the Airaa trailer launch and questioned her character.
+Veteran actor Radha Ravi, one of the most controversial names in Kollywood, recently left fans in a state of shock when he 'slut-shamed' actress Nayanthara during the Kolaiyuthir Kaalam trailer launch and questioned her character.
 In his speech, the Sarkar actor said that these days filmmakers rope in 'someone who sleeps around' to play Sita and took a dig at the Lady Superstar's affairs.

 "She plays a ghost in Tamil films and the goddess Sita in Telugu movies.
 In my days, we would cast actresses like KR Vijaya to play the role of Sita.
 Today, anybody can play Sita.
 You can cast a person, whom you respect or someone who sleeps around," he added.